aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/60_Re-Deploy_Workload/2_Checkin_vault_ha__tf_template.md

 +++

-title = "6.1 Check in Vault HA template "
+title = "6.2 Check in Vault HA template "
 chapter = false
-weight = 1
+weight = 2
 +++

 {{% notice tip %}}
-witch to Cloud9 tab
+Switch to Cloud9 tab
 {{% /notice %}}

 Change working directory to our workshop on Gitlab